-For the crop segment, the combined ratio is elevated due to the high percentage of unharvested corn that remained in the field (52% in North Dakota) from the 2019 season.
-As these fields were harvested, the losses were higher than anticipated, resulting in additional adverse development for this segment during the quarter.
-The current multi-peril crop loss ratio is also elevated due to the large number of prevented planting claims submitted this spring.
+For the crop segment, the combined ratio is elevated due to the high percentage of unharvested corn that remained in the field from the 2019 season.
+As these fields were harvested, the losses were higher than anticipated, resulting in additional adverse development for this segment that continued into this quarter.
+The current year multi-peril crop loss ratio is also elevated due to the large number of prevented planting claims submitted this spring.
+The high combined ratio for multi-peril crop has been partially offset by improved loss experience for our crop hail business.